-I like to use a file box with hanging file folders and a folder inside each one for every student.
-I number these so that I can reuse them each year (the free template for these labels is from Amy Groesbeck’s TpT store).
+I’ve always liked using a file box with hanging file folders and a folder inside each one for every student.
+I numbered them so that they could be reused each year (the free template for these labels is from Amy Groesbeck’s TpT store).

 2. Say something nice!

 What parent doesn’t like to hear someone brag about their kid?
-Before I delve into data, I like to start out each conference by telling parents a few positive things about their child, whether it’s what they’re doing well academically, or compliments about their behavior.
-If possible, I try to give a quick little story/anecdote about something wonderful they’ve said or done in class.
+Before delving into data, you could start out each conference by telling parents a few positive things about their child, whether it’s what they’re doing well academically, or compliments about their behavior.
+You might also try to give a quick little story/anecdote about something great that the child has said or done in class.
 It helps put the parents a little more at ease right off the bat.

 3. Give your kids ownership.

-Before conferences, I announce to my class that I’ll be meeting with their families soon and that I’m going to get to tell them all about how they’re doing at school.
-But I also let the kids know that I don’t just want to tell their parents how I think they’re doing.
-I want to give them a chance to share how they think they are doing too, because their opinion matters!
+Before conferences, you could announce to your class that you’ll be meeting with their families soon and that you’re going to get to tell them all about how they’re doing at school.
+But also let the kids know that you don’t just want to tell their parents how you think they’re doing.
+You want to give them a chance to share how they think they are doing too, because their opinion matters!

-I believe it’s important to give kids opportunities to reflect about their behavior and their work habits, and so I give each student a self-evaluation to fill out.
+It’s important to give kids opportunities to reflect about their behavior and their work habits.
+One way you can have students do this is with a self-evaluation.

-Before I pass these out to my students, I emphasize that this is private information, not to be shared with their classmates.
+Before passing these out to students, it’s good to emphasize that this is private information, not to be shared with their classmates.
 The only people who are going to see it besides themselves are their teacher and their parents/guardians.

-After the kids have completed these, I file them into the hanging folders I mentioned above.
-At their conference, the very next thing I do after sharing my own positive comments is to show their parents a copy of their child’s self-evaluation.
+After having students fill these out, I would file them into the hanging folders I mentioned above.
+At the conference, the very next thing I’d do after sharing my own positive comments is to show their parents a copy of their child’s self-evaluation.
 Having this information from the student’s own point of view can be very powerful, and it makes for a great jumping off point for discussion about their child’s performance at school.
 Once we have that foundation, it leads very nicely into showing work samples and talking about assessment data.

-I have recently updated this self-assessment to also include a Google Slides digital version for distance learning.
-My conferences are going to be done virtually over Zoom this year, but I still wanted to give my kids a chance to self-reflect on how they’re doing with learning remotely.
+This self-assessment also includes a Google Slides digital version.
+If you’re doing virtual teaching, you could still give your kids a chance to self-reflect on how they’re doing with learning remotely.

 Best of all, this resource is completely FREE for teachers who are a part of my email list.
-So if you already are, check your inbox because I’ve sent you the free download!
 If you have not yet had a chance to join, feel free to sign up here and this resource will be emailed right to you.